1. Start With A Clear Social Problem

 In the end and most importantly - stay resilient and inspired.

-There will be many ups and downs in your journey and plenty of times when you will have self – doubts and feel like giving up.
-And while the road ahead might seem long and daunting, be kind to yourself and pause regularly to look back and give yourself a pat on the back for how far you have come.
+There will be many ups and downs in your journey and plenty of times when you'll have self – doubts and feel like giving up.
+While the road ahead might seem long and daunting, be kind to yourself and pause regularly to look back and give yourself a pat on the back for how far you have come.